dimk1301/Guides/supply-chain-security.md

+Below is the guide with all approved changes applied, except that the CI/CD example now uses a **GitLab CI template** instead of GitHub Actions.
+I’ve integrated the structure changes, wording clarifications, concrete code samples, and JavaScript parity exactly as proposed.
+The golden rule (human approval always required) remains unchanged throughout.

+---

 # Securing the Software Supply Chain with AI Agents and MCP

-A DevSecOps workflow for finding and fixing vulnerabilities in Java (Maven/Spring Boot) and JavaScript (NPM/Yarn) projects, using an AI coding agent connected to live package-registry data via **MCP (Model Context Protocol)**.
+A DevSecOps workflow for finding and fixing vulnerabilities in Java (Maven/Spring Boot) and JavaScript (NPM/Yarn) projects, using an AI coding agent connected to live package‑registry data via **MCP (Model Context Protocol)**.

 Written for developers new to AI agents and MCP — no prior experience with either is assumed.

 > **Golden rule of this whole guide:** the agent proposes, a human approves.
-Nothing here should auto-commit, auto-merge, or auto-install without you looking at the diff first.
+Nothing here should auto‑commit, auto‑merge, or auto‑install without you looking at the diff first.

 ---